Pabitrarp/admin_pannel/README.md

 **Install Dependencies**: Install the necessary packages using npm.

     npm install
+### cd fornt_end
+    npm install

 ### Running the Application
-To start the application, use the following command:
+To start the backend  application, use the following command:

 npm start

+To start the fornt_end  application, use the following command:

+npm run dev